Estate of Andrew Brown Jr., who was fatally shot by North Carolina deputies last year, reaches $3 million settlement with county – KION546

 Three of the seven deputies on scene fired a total of 14 shots at Brown, according to Womble.
 A state autopsy later confirmed Brown died of a gunshot wound to the back of the head.

-“While the district attorney concluded that no criminal law was violated, this was a terrible and tragic outcome, and we could do better,” Pasquotank County Sheriff Tommy Wooten said, adding that two deputies did not turn on their body cameras during the incident.
+“While the district attorney concluded that no criminal law was violated, this was a terrible and tragic outcome, and we could do better,” Wooten said, adding two deputies did not turn on their body cameras during the incident.

 The three deputies who fired at Brown would be reinstated and retrained, Wooten said at the time.
 One of them has since retired and the other two were back on the force.